-Server Engines are identified by a name and is defined the first time its name is introduced.
+A Server Engine is identified by a name and is defined the first time its name is introduced.
 By default Visibroker defines three Server Engine names.
 They are:

-- iiop_tp: TCP transport with thread pool dispatcher - iiop_ts: TCP transport with thread per session dispatcher - iiop_tm: TCP transport with main thread dispatcher
+- iiop\tp: TCP transport with thread pool dispatcher - iiop\ts: TCP transport with thread per session dispatcher - iiop\tm: TCP transport with main thread dispatcher

-Two more Server Engines, boa_tp and boa_ts, are available for BOA backward compatibility.
+Two more Server Engines, boa\tp and boa\ts, are available for BOA backward compatibility.